-Redfin are an iconic bread and butter species brilliant to target using lures and soft plastics.
+Redfin are an iconic bread and butter species brilliant to target using both lures and soft plastics.
 They are a predatory fish with a wide mouth that often school up in big numbers.
-They are great to eat, come in big numbers and are awesome to catch when using light spinning gear.
+They are great to eat and they are especially fun to catch when using light spinning gear.
 Redfin ( English Perch ) are very accessible species found in many rivers and lakes throughout Victoria.
 Click here to see our detailed guide of fishing locations around Melbourne & Victoria.
 By many anglers redfin are considered a noxious pest, infact its illegal to return them in some other states and water systems locally.
-However at FishingMad we simply love them a truly underrated fish species.
+However at FishingMad we simply love them and consider them a truly underrated fish species.

-Frequently I get asked “What are the best soft plastics or lures to use when targeting Redfin?”.
+Frequently we get asked “What are the best soft plastics or lures to use when targeting Redfin?”.
 Well, redfin are opportunistic feeders that will happily scoff many types of lures, metals and soft plastics.
-Redfin are aggressive cannibalistic species that will go at anything that imitates a Redfin or Trout, has bright colours or represents a natural baitfish.
-We can tell you with confidence that Redfin will often take a lure on the bottom so allow time for your lure of plastic to sink.
+Redfin are aggressive cannibalistic species that will go at anything that imitates a minow, redfin or trout.
+We can say with confidence that redfin will often take a lure on the bottom so allow time for your lure of plastic to sink.
 They respond well to bright colours and lures that imitate baitfish.
 Try using flashy silvers and golds or bright colours such as red, green, pink, yellow & orange which have proven to be very successful.
 Redfin love structure so don’t be afraid to cast in close towards weed beds, rocks and tree branches.
 Here’s a detailed list of our favourite lures to get you started.

 Grub style soft plastics for targeting redfin